videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/waiting-lobby.md

 `MeetingProvider` is React [Context.Provider](https://reactjs.org/docs/context.html#contextprovider) that allows consuming components to subscribe to meeting changes.

 We will be passing the initialization configuration for the meeting and the token in the `MeetingProvider`.

-while passing token in the `MeetingProvider` you have to keep this thing in mind.

-- If you are joinning meeting as a host then here you have to pass `allow_join` permission token that you are created from backend.
-- If you are joinning meeting as a guest then here you have to pass `ask_join` permission token that you are created from backend.

 For take a deeper look at the available configuration options you can [check this out](/react/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting#initialization-of-meeting).